 We have indexed our Native American legends section

 by tribe to make them easier to locate; however, variants on the same

 legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to

 each other.
 In particular, though these legends come from the Crows, the traditional stories of

 Enjoy the stories!
 If you would like to recommend a Crow legend for this page or think one of the ones on here

 should be removed, please contact us and let us know.

 Coyote played the role of both Creator and trickster in Crow mythology.
 In some versions of the Crow creation myth there were actually two Coyotes, the Old Man Coyote who created people, animals, and the earth, and a regular Coyote who had adventures and got into trouble.
 In other versions, they were one and the same.

 Thrown-Behind-Curtain and Thrown-In-Spring (or Lodge-Boy and

-These mythical twins whose mother was killed by a monster are common to the folklore of many Midwestern and Eastern tribes.
+These mythical twins whose mother was killed by a monster are common to the folklore of many Midwestern and Plains tribes.